mcneel/developer.rhino3d.com/content/en/guides/eto/cells/_index.md

 ## [Custom Cell](http://pages.picoe.ca/docs/api/html/T_Eto_Forms_CustomCell.htm)

-Custom Cells allow for very extensive Grid View customisation, with this extensibility comes difficulty however as everything must now be coded correctly.
+Custom Cells allow for very extensive Grid/Tree View customisation, however, with this extensibility comes great responsibility.

 The example below mirrors the TextBoxCell, a Cell we're already familiar with.

-Take the below example, if you scroll the nicely ordered number list will quite quickly turn into a disorganised mess, with different messes happening each time depending on scroll speed.
+Take the below example, if you scroll, the nicely ordered number list will quite quickly turn into a disorganised mess, with different messes happening each time depending on scroll speed.
+Something is clearly wrong with this code, even though it compiles and reads fine.

 <div class="codetab">
   <button class="tablinks6" onclick="openCodeTab(event, 'cs6')" id="defaultOpen6">C#</button>